mw-ding/mw-ding.github.io/content/blog/rabbitmq-usage-in-insightio.md

 The analysis pipeline coordinating communication was done by RPC in the first place because of simplicity.
 However, a successful RPC call requires the remote service (or even the dependent remote services of this remote service) to be alive in a given time period even with RPC failure retries.
-This assumption does not hold in a distributed environment, where services could be up and down for unknown reasons, particularly during the Kubenetes' rolling updates peroid.
+This assumption does not hold in a distributed environment, where services could be up and down for unknown reasons, particularly during the Kubenetes' rolling updates period.
 As a result, some stages of the analysis pipeline might not be executed eventually for a given git repository.
 It's such assumption of RPC calls make the micro services tightly coupled together.
 Message queue aims to crack this tight-coupling issue by, in short, persisting request messages.

 Meanwhile, it also provides other benefits like better monitoring, debugging and traffic throttling, etc.